 - Promoting good attendance to parents’ meetings

-Parents/Carers of children who are consistently late or whose attendance is perceived to be poor will be referred to our Attendance Officer Mrs J Gardner.
-Year Care Team, Mrs K Whitfield and Mrs E Lang will hold meetings with any parents to discuss strategies for improvement.
+Parents/Carers of children who are consistently late or whose attendance is perceived to be poor will be referred to our Attendance Officer Mrs J Gardner and the School’s EWO.

 Leave taken during term time without the permission of the Headteacher may result in a penalty notice being issued against you.
 In addition you may be at risk of losing your child’s school place.

 Please telephone the school office on 0208 514 4666 and press 1 to notify staff of any absence and give a note to your child’s teacher on their return to school.

 Children should always be collected punctually at 3.10 pm.
 If a child is not collected they will be taken to the School Office at 3.20pm and their name recorded in the late collection book.
 Parents/carers will be asked to record a reason for their lateness.
 Emergency contact numbers will be used if we are unable to contact Parents/Carers.

 If any Parent/Carer has an emergency that means they are going to be late, the school should be informed as soon as possible.
 Please refer to our Policies and Procedures for information on the late collection of children.